DMSaunders/event-fraud-case-study-public/readme.md

 #### Notes

-* [Summary and schedule](pair.md): detailed instructions on how to structure these two days
+* [Overview and schedule](overview.md): detailed instructions on how to structure these two days
 * [building your model](model_notes.md): notes on how to get started with the dataset and how to save your model once you've trained it.